 As you can see in these photos, we’re in the process of getting new bed linens added, so I’ll have a new update for you when we get them sorted out (and no, I’m not a fan of that blue fitted sheet, but we haven’t bought new king-sized sheets yet).
 The new rugs have added tons of style and I’m excited to add more!

-Other items from the master bedroom design inspiration board:
+Other items from the primary bedroom design inspiration board:

 Monstera plant (aka “Swiss cheese plant”) — I really want one of these!
 I hate that I’m a sucker for plant trends, but I don’t care… these are so pretty!